samanthaandrews/samantha-andrews/index.md

 I’m currently exploring what it means to build a meaningful life and sustainable career while working through burnout and perfectionism.
 Day-by-day I’m building an [artistic practice]({{ metadata.youtube }}) through my own DIY art school curriculum.

-The best way to find me is on [YouTube]({{ metadata.youtube }}), [TikTok]({{ metadata.tiktok }}), or through my newsletter—Soft Practice—where I publish writing and videos for multi-passionate people who want to build a centered and spacious creative practice and prioritize work that matters.
+The best way to find me is on [YouTube]({{ metadata.youtube }}), [Twitter]({{ metadata.twitter }}), or through my newsletter—Soft Practice—where I publish writing and videos for multi-passionate people who want to build a centered and spacious creative practice and prioritize work that matters.

 <h2>Sign up for <span class="gradient__text">Soft Practice</span> or <a href="https://buttondown.email/samantha-andrews/archive">read the archives</a></h2>
 <iframe